0x0n0m4d/message_bot/README.md

 - [x] Save collected numbers in json database
 - [x] Create function to send messages to numbers
 - [x] Create logic to prevent clients duplicates
+- [ ] Optmize the process to send messages
 - [ ] Add template image in template msg